 The Trail

-There are sloped portions that take you down to the valley floor where the terrain around you is hilly and tree covered making it peacefully quiet.
+Sloped portions take you down to the valley floor, where the terrain around you is hilly and tree-covered, making it peacefully quiet.
+In the winter, you can rent snowshoes to help you enjoy the trails year-round.

 More information about Helmer Nature Center